directus/directus/.changeset/tidy-fireants-dream.md

 "@directus/format-title": patch
 ---

-Added new acronyms and duplicates clean-up
+Added new acronyms and cleaned-up duplicates